riveSunder/human_vs_harli/README.md

 Note that if you'd like to see HARLI in action at a much better resolution, try out the [interactive demo](https://mybinder.org/v2/gh/riveSunder/harli_learning/master?urlpath=/proxy/5006/bokeh-app), or clone this repository and try running the [demonstration notebook](https://github.com/riveSunder/harli_learning/blob/master/notebooks/evaluation.ipynb) locally.

+Although a glider works in all the rules that this agent was trained on, a single glider making its way across the CA grid only generates a mean reward of slightly over ~1.33.
+Instead of building gliders or spaceships as we might expect, HARLI discovered it could generate much higher rewards (mean rewards of 40 or more) by toggling a solid line of cells to generate traveling waves of live cells, and frequently resetting the environment (CARLE resets when every toggle is simultaneously toggled in a single time step).

+A wave as used by HARLI is a fast moving front of live cells, and occurs in every set of rules used in this experiment, as they all employed the same birth rule of *B3*.
+Not only do waves generate a high reward as a moving artifact, but by setting off waves at the action space boundary a "boundary bonus" is achieved because all cells within the action space are considered to be at (0,0).
+Ironically, the latter decision was made to prevent reward hacking by agents manipulating live cells within the action space.
+Finally, HARLI can achieve even greater rewards by resetting the environment.
+When an agent resets the environment the CA grid is wiped clear of all live cells, effectively causing the center of mass of all live cells to move to (0,0).

-Note that this reset wave strategy is far more rewarding than say, generating a single Life glider.
+This reset wave strategy is far more rewarding than say, generating a single Life glider.
 A glider has an average reward around ~1.35 in this reward scheme, whereas the reset wave strategy can easily generate an average reward of 40 to 50 or more.

 <div align="center">
 <img src="assets/glider_reward.gif">